 Q. We are losing business.
 This will mean an immediate reduction in revenue which has a detrimental and severe impact on our cashflow.
 What options do we have?

-Consider furloughing staff through the Job Retention Scheme.
+Check your eligibility for the Job Support Scheme.
 Where cash flow is critical, there are other options: